environmental-modeling-workflows/workshop-watershed-workflow-2024/README.md

 To save time during the workshop, participants are expected to have the following material downloaded and set up on their computers:
 * `git clone https://github.com/environmental-modeling-workflows/workshop-watershed-workflow-2024`
 * `cd workshop-watershed-workflow-2024`

+Next, run the container to get a working Watershed Workflow master installation (or use your own):

 * `. ./run_jupyter.sh`

   **OR**